microct-ana-unibe-ch/microvasculature-manuscript/manuscript.md

 As such, studying angiogenesis and, correspondingly the vascular supply of the peri-implant tissue in detail is important for dental research and many implantology studies.
 So far, the only reliable approach to assess the vascular supply remains histology, limited to single two-dimensional sections.

-While microCT imaging allows for non-destructive, full 3D imaging of dental research samples with implants, such imaging presents challenges.
-This is due to the presence of high-density metal parts with strong X-ray absorption within the samples.
+While microCT imaging allows for non-destructive, full 3D imaging of dental research samples with implants, such imaging remains challenging due to strong X-ray absorption of the high-density metal parts in the samples.
 To distinguish the vasculature from both the metal implants and the mineralized bone tissue, we instilled the vasculature with a suitable contrast agent (μAngiofil).
 The X-ray absorption characteristics of μAngiofil make it possible to visualize and differentiate between soft tissue, bone tissue, contrast agent-filled vessels and metal (titanium) implants.
+As specified in the [#Introduction], we imaged the μAngiofil-instilled minipig hemimandibula with increased acceleration voltage ona SkyScan 2214 (Fig. @fig:6) to alleviate the problem of the artefacts of the metal implants.
-We imaged an μAngiofil-instilled minipig hemimandibula with a SkyScan 2214 (Fig. @fig:6), Imaging parameters included an acceleration voltage of 100 kV, a current of 100 μA, and an isotropic voxel size of 8 μm.
+Imaging parameters included an acceleration voltage of 100 kV, a current of 100 μA, and an isotropic voxel size of 8 μm.
 We acquired 2001 projection images, recorded over a sample rotation of 360°, (2929 x 1944 px, 4 averaged to one, each exposed for 1080 ms).